Trademark Application in Turkey

 5. How long is trademark protection valid in Turkey?

-A Turkish trademark registration is valid for 10 years from the filing date and may be renewed indefinitely in further 10-year periods.
+A Turkish trademark registration is valid for 10 years from the filing date and can be renewed indefinitely in further 10-year periods.
 There is no limit on the number of renewals.

 6. Can I file a trademark application online in Turkey?

 Yes.
 All Turkish trademark applications are filed electronically through TÜRKPATENT’s online portal.
-However, only registered Turkish trademark attorneys can use the e-filing system on behalf of foreign applicants, and only attorneys can receive electronic service of office actions.
+That said, only registered Turkish trademark attorneys can use the e-filing system on behalf of foreign applicants, and only attorneys can receive electronic service of office actions.

 7. Is a Turkish trademark attorney required for foreign applicants?